How to implement a holistic campaign:

 How I work with clients varies depending upon what stage I am brought into a project, and what the client’s objectives (vs what they need) and their desired budget.
 However it varies, if executing a campaign from start to finish or, integrating social and digital capabilities into an active campaign, we can use the framework below as a basis for design, strategy, delivery, and communication.

-My process is adaptable, agile and often overlaps throughout the stages, depending upon the initial objectives and the results produced in the initial two stages (Research and Analysis, and Strategy and Planning) and the collaboration and directive input from the client.
+My process is adaptable, agile and often overlaps throughout the stages (see below), depending upon the initial objectives and the results produced in the initial two stages (Research and Analysis, and Strategy and Planning) and the collaboration and directive input from the client.

 Holistic Marketing Lifecycle of Process